Sunday, March 23, 2025

 It's not like I've had much success overall though - last year's tourney I managed to beat someone who was almost top 100 in the world and made a few upset threads on reddit and youtube videos.
 That was probably the pinnacle of my video game career.
 Sometimes I wonder if my time would have been better spent doing other things - like studying AI stuff or exercising.
 I guess playing badminton (or any sport) is similar to playing fighting games except you get the added benefit of free exercise which is always good.

 Not sure what else there is to say, I'm probably downplaying things cause I'm embarrassed about it still in some way.
 But I want to at least record the ways in which I spent my time while I'm here - I think, honestly, playing Smash has been a mostly positive thing!
 It helped me connect and form deeper friends with some people at work (J and P) along with sometimes giving me events to attend on the weekends instead of sulking at home.
 So, I think it has (had?) a role to play in my life just like everything else and I'm glad it's something I pursued.
 Like I've said in other posts, sometimes life is too short to judge the consequences of our actions or see the "full path" in just the short-term.
-Unless something is clearly bad for you (doing drugs, getting fat etc.) then you should always be wary about what the final impact on your life will be.
+Unless something is clearly bad for you (doing drugs, getting fat etc.) then you should always be humble about estimating what the final impact of some decision on your life will be.

 Book Review: A Bend in the River